-Our Board of Directors has determined that all of its members, except Mr. Sherman, our Chief Executive Officer and Chairman, are independent directors under the applicable standards of the SEC and the Nasdaq Marketplace Rules.
+Our Board of Directors has determined that all of its members, except Mr. Davis, our Chief Executive Officer, and Steven Sherman, our Executive Chair, are independent directors under the applicable standards of the SEC and the listing standards of the Nasdaq Stock Market.

-In making its independence determinations regarding Dr. Li, our Board of Directors considered Dr. Li's service as a Senior Analyst at Puissance Capital, and that Puissance Capital is an affiliate of Angel Pond Capital LLC ("Angel Pond"), which we have engaged as a consultant to assist with strategic positioning in the Asia Pacific region.
+In making its independence determinations regarding Dr. Li, our Board of Directors considered Dr. Li's service as a Senior Analyst at Puissance Capital, and that Puissance Capital is an affiliate of Angel Pond Capital LLC ("Angel Pond"), which we had engaged as a consultant pursuant to a consulting agreement to assist with strategic positioning in the Asia Pacific region.
+On February 4, 2023, we entered into a mutual release and settlement agreement with Angel Pond to settle and resolve any and all potential claims brought forth in connection the consulting agreement in an amount of \$325.
+The total settlement amount of \$325 is expected to be paid in cash over fourteen months.

 However, Dr. Li is not employed by nor actively engaged in the management of Angel Pond, nor does he have any equity ownership interest in Angel Pond.
 Our Board of Directors is also not aware of any other factors that, in the opinion of our Board of Directors, would interfere with the exercise of independent judgment by Dr. Li in carrying out his responsibilities as a director.
 Accordingly, our Board of Directors concluded that Dr. Li is independent.